 The winner of the annual Roux Scholarship is given the opportunity to stage anywhere in the world for three months, all expenses paid.
-When Tom Barnes, now head chef of Simon Rogan’s L’Enclume, won the 2014 edition, he chose to work under Peter Goossens at the 3* Belgian restaurant Hof van Cleve - named the 50th best restaurant in the world at the 2017 World's 50 Best Restaurants awards.
+When Tom Barnes, now chef-patron of Rogan & Co in Cartmel, won the 2014 edition, he chose to stage under Peter Goossens at the three Michelin-starred Belgian restaurant Hof van Cleve - named the 63rd best restaurant in the world in the 2018 World's 50 Best Restaurants Awards.

 Hof van Cleve is found just west of the small Belgian town of Kruishoutem not far from the Dutch border, very much in the middle of nowhere and surrounded by quintessential farming countryside - so remote that Tom Barnes had to cycle to and from work every day for his three month stage, staying in a local hotel.

 With previous winners of the Scholarship choosing to stage under household names such as Guy Savoy, Thomas Keller and Pierre Gagnaire; I was intrigued to find out just what it was about Hof van Cleve that saw Tom Barnes choose three months there as his prize.